 How to Locate the Scanned Documents on Windows 10

 It's annoying to be unable to find your newly scanned documents on your hard drive.
-Here, we will explore the best way to deal with this issue and how to change the settings so that this issue never occurs again.
+Here, we will explore the best way to deal with the missing scanned documents issue and how to change the settings so that this issue never occurs again.
 Read on to find out how to do it.

-Usually, when you connect a scanner to your computer, Windows PC saves scanned documents in either the "My Documents" or "My Scans" folder by default.
+Usually, when you connect a scanner or printer to your computer, Windows PC saves scanned documents in either the "My Documents" or "My Scans" folder by default.

 Step 1.
 Open "This PC" on your desktop.

 Step 2.
 Select the "Pictures" folder and find the scanned files in this folder and recover files from folder.

 If you fail to find the scanned files, you can search your entire hard drive for them.

 When you are unsure about the file type of your scanned files, you can check your scan app to find the default storage folder.
 Then, you can locate the scanned documents.
 Here are the steps to check the built-in scan programs on Windows 10.